gitcoinco/quadratic-funding/README.md

-# Quadratic Funding
+# Gitcoin Grants Quadratic Funding Implementation

+## Quadratic Funding

 This is an open source implementation of quadratic funding or liberal radicalism, a design for philanthropic and publicly-funded seeding which allows for optimal provisioning of funds to an ecosystem of public goods.

 This concept was adapted from [a paper](https://poseidon01.ssrn.com/delivery.php?ID=660029082067073116118109064122080113007059056088020045126118025097091089104095118005013117053102018063007119114004031115071017112038078013065115004125088127124090068088040053112098119108124088124100127091000084029019003094031089072104067086002002114101&EXT=pdf) written by Vitalik Buterin, Zoë Hitzig and Glen Weyl of liberal radicalism fame.

-# How it Works
+## How Does It Work?

 The idea of a quadratic voting system was the starting point for Gitcoin's funding open source experiment.